BrowserBox/BrowserBox/README.md

 ## Headless Detection

 Even tho RV uses headless Chrome, it attempts to conceal that fact.
 Sometimes, a service knows (such as Google, Google always knows).
-But othertimes the service cannot tell.
+But other times the service cannot tell.
 For some tests of headless, visit the following when using RV:

 - [Detect headless](https://infosimples.github.io/detect-headless) :heavy_check_mark:
 - [Are you headless?](https://arh.antoinevastel.com/bots/areyouheadless) :heavy_check_mark: